 k. k.
 Sectionsrath Oberbergrath Ritter von Rittinger.

 Yet it seems even as an administrator he was still a hands-on tinkerer.
-He developed a process for harvesting salt from brine at Saline Ebensee in Upper Austria – saving 80% of input energy compared to processes used at this time.
+He developed a process for harvesting salt from brine at Saline Ebensee in Upper Austria – saving 80% of input energy compared to other processes used at this time.
 In the mid of the 19th century saltworks in Austria had been dependent on fuel: on wood available locally.
 Railway tracks have not been built yet, and fossil fuels had not yet been available.
 The ecological footprint had to be much closer to the physical area than today.

 One of the main applications [of mechanical vapor compression] is the salt production from salt brine.
 In order to get 1 kg of salt there have to be evaporated about 3 kg of water, which illustrates the enormous energy demand of such processes.
 Whole forests had been cleared for this purpose.